This Commons Library briefing paper deals with the registration of stillbirth and with calls for the law to be changedJump to full report >>

 The birth of a baby who is born alive must be registered, whatever the length of the completed pregnancy.
 The death of a baby born alive must be registered in the same way as any other death.

-On a number of occasions, the Government has indicated that it has no plans to change the definition of stillbirth, which is based on clinical evidence and the age of viability.
+The Government’s stated position has been that it did not plan to change the definition of stillbirth, which is based on clinical evidence and the age of viability.

 Commons Briefing papers SN05595